maitrang85/budget-traveller-backend/README.md

 ## How to install the project
 1. Create the database using the script in the file databasev5.sql
-2. Clone the repo to your local machine and run `npm install` to install required dependencies for the project
+2. Clone this repository to your local machine and run `npm install` to install required dependencies for the project

 ## Features of the project
 ### User stratification